Ensembl/plant-scripts/bench/repeat_libs/README.md

 # mixedclusters=2109
 ```

 The resulting file *Pfam.tsv* was then imported to Google Sheets, and columns 'frac_potgenes', 'TElibs_per_cluster' and 'notes'.
-Note that 'frac_potgenes' is rounded to two decimals and captures the fraction of clustered sequences that share a Pfam domain and have been annotated as 'PotentialHostGene' in library RepetDB.
+Note that 'frac_potgenes' is rounded to two decimals and captures the fraction of clustered sequences that share a Pfam domain and have been annotated as 'PotentialHostGene' (PHG) in library RepetDB.
 The resulting TSV file is [Pfam_notes.tsv](./Pfam_notes.tsv).

 ## Removing ambiguous TE sequences

 Two lists of Pfam domains were curated as controls.
 File [control_pos.list](./control_pos.list) contains a set of Pfam domains contained in coding sequences of bona fide TEs.
-Instead, file [control_neg_NLR.list](./control_neg_NLR.list) contains Pfam domains of NLR genes, which are known to be often masked as a side-effect when masking repeated sequences in genomes (see https://www.nature.com/articles/s41477-018-0264-0).
+Instead, file [control_neg_NLR.list](./control_neg_NLR.list) contains Pfam domains of NLR genes, curated by Carla Filippi.
+NLR genes are known to be often masked as a side-effect when masking repeated sequences in genomes (see https://www.nature.com/articles/s41477-018-0264-0).

+Both files were used to compute the performance of removing TE sequences clustered with PHGs:

 ```

-True positive = correctly identified
+#TP = True positive = correctly identified
-False positive = incorrectly identified
+#FP = False positive = incorrectly identified
-True negative = correctly rejected
+#TN = True negative = correctly rejected
-False negative = incorrectly rejected
+#FN = False negative = incorrectly rejected

-# check control + , column [7] is frac_potgenes
+# check control +, column [7] is frac_potgenes
 grep -f control_pos.list Pfam_notes.tsv | wc
 22
-grep -f control_pos.list Pfam_notes.tsv | perl -F"\t" -lane 'print if($F[7]>0)' |wc
+grep -f control_pos.list Pfam_notes.tsv | perl -F"\t" -lane 'print if($F[7]>0)' | wc
 3

-TP = 19
+#TP = 19
-FN = 3
+#FN = 3

 # check control -
 grep -f control_neg_NLR.list Pfam_notes.tsv | wc